AvvyB/blender-multi-user/docs/getting_started/quickstart.rst

 By selecting a user in the list you'll have access to different user related **actions**.
 Those operators allow you reach the selected user state in tow different dimensions: **SPACE** and **TIME**.

-Snaping in space
+Snapping in space
 ----------------

 The **CAMERA button** (Also called **snap view** operator) allow you to snap on the user viewpoint.
 To disable the snap, click back on the button.
-This action served diferent purposes such as easing the review process, working together on wide world.
+This action served different purposes such as easing the review process, working together on wide world.

 .. hint::